REGISTRATION FOR THIS EVENT IS NOW CLOSED.

 Description: Panelists will discuss methods for aligning social change initiatives with the distinct strengths, challenges, and opportunities found in cities of various sizes.

 Jennifer Lammers, National Program Director, Alliance for Nonprofit Management

 Arthur Jemison, Deputy Undersecretary, MA Department of Housing and Community Development

 Tamar Kotelchuck, Senior Community Development Analyst and Program Manager, Federal Reserve Bank of Boston

 11:15 Rethinking Urban Space: Problem Solving Within Eco-Districts

 Description: Panelists will discuss innovative, cost-effective, and sustainable approaches to urban design and development that leverage and strengthen the relationship between space, infrastructure, livability, and community identity.

-Moderator: Joan Fitzgerald, Dean, School of Public Policy and Urban Affairs, Northeastern University
+Moderator: Joan Fitzgerald, Interim Dean and Professor, School of Public Policy and Urban Affairs, Northeastern University

 Speaker: Orson Watson, Board Member, Funders Network for Smart Growth and Livable Communities; Advisor, Community Revitalization Programs for the Garfield Foundation

 1:30 Afternoon Breakout Sessions